 In order to maintain the health and safety of our patients, staff, visitors and community at large, MGH has implemented the following entry restrictions and enhanced screening precautions:

-- Entry into the hospital will be restricted to the main entrance on Coxwell Avenue for all members of the public including patients, patient escorts, visitors, caregivers, vendors etc. The public will not be allowed to use any of the other hospital entrances.
+- Entry into the hospital is restricted to the main entrance on Coxwell Avenue for all members of the public including patients, patient escorts, visitors, caregivers, vendors etc. The public is not allowed to use any of the other hospital entrances.

 - Hematology, oncology, chemotherapy and dialysis patients must also use the main entrance on Coxwell Avenue.

-- The Emergency Department entrance will remain open for those seeking urgent care.
+- The Emergency Department entrance remains open for those seeking urgent care.

-- All individuals coming through the main entrance will be screened for signs and/or symptoms of respiratory illness.
+- All individuals coming through the main entrance are screened for signs and/or symptoms of respiratory illness.
 Please be prepared to answer questions about symptoms, potential exposure to COVID-positive individuals, travel history and more.

-- Screeners will be collecting necessary information such as your name and/or contact information.
+- Screeners are collecting necessary information such as your name and/or contact information.
 If you have an appointment at the hospital, please arrive early to give yourself time to go through the screening process.